-9.1 The ability to extend a home is important for homeowners because it allows properties to be altered to meet changing lifestyles, family size and adapt to changing physical mobility.
-The purpose of this policy is to allow extensions and alterations to homes whilst being sensitive towards the physical character of the area and protecting the living standards of neighbouring properties.
+9.1 The ability to extend a home is important for homeowners because it enables existing properties to be adapted to meet changing lifestyles, family size and changing physical mobility.
+The purpose of this policy is to support appropriate extensions and alterations to homes, whilst being sensitive towards the physical character of the area and private amenity of neighbouring properties.
 Householders have considerable rights to extend and alter homes without requiring formal planning permission, either through Permitted Development rights or the Prior Notification procedure.
 This policy only applies to proposals where planning permission is required.

-Policy 2: Extensions and Alterations to existing dwellings
+Policy 4: Extensions and Alterations to existing dwellings

-- 1. Extensions and alterations to existing dwellings within the Parish where planning permission is required, will be supported where the following criteria are met: - a) the size, scale, height and materials of the development are in keeping with the original dwelling and the surrounding area as described in the Sudbrooke Character Assessment (Appendix 3); - b) the extensions and alterations are designed so that there shall be no significant reduction in the private amenity of the occupiers of neighbouring properties, through overlooking; overshadowing; loss of light or an overbearing appearance; and - c) there is no adverse impact on the amenity benefits currently enjoyed by the community, the local landscape or on local wildlife.
+- 1. Where permission is required, extensions and alterations to existing dwellings within the Parish will be supported where the following criteria are met: - a) Extensions to existing properties must be subservient or of an appropriate scale in relation to the original building; - b) the size, scale, height and materials of the new development should be in keeping with the design of the original dwelling and adjacent properties in terms of their proportion, scale, height and use of materials as identified in accordance with the Sudbrooke Character Assessment (Appendix 3); - c) the extensions and alterations are designed so that there shall be no negative reduction in the private amenity of the occupiers of neighbouring properties, through overlooking; overshadowing; loss of light or an overbearing appearance; and - d) there is no adverse impact on the amenity benefits currently enjoyed by the wider community, the local landscape or on local wildlife.